 Congratulations to all our winners!

-The 2020 “Kids Who Make Magic Awards” are sponsored in part by Crystal Auto Mall, Toyota and Mazda
+The 2020 “Kids Who Make Magic Awards” are sponsored by The Children’s Hospital at Saint Peter’s University Hospital and in part by Crystal Auto Mall, Toyota and Mazda

 LEARN MORE ABOUT OUR WINNERS!